Canon 7D Review

 In another answer to a long-ignored Nikon capability, the Canon 7D is the first EOS camera able to control up to three groups of wireless flashes direct from the built-in pop-up flash, using E-TTL or Manual control.
 Previously you needed either Canon's high-end flash (550EX, 580EX or 580EX II) or the ST-E2 controller to enable wireless flash control.

 Canon sent us some interesting illustrations to outline the basic capabilities of the EOS 7D's wireless flash.
 They're a little large, though, so I put them all into one graphic, whose thumbnail you can click on at left.
-I did a little test using the pop-up flash as Master controller for just one 580EX, then expanded it to include three 580EX flashes, which you can see below in my Shooter's Report.
+I did a little test using the pop-up flash as Master controller for just one 580EX, then expanded it to include three 580EX flashes, which you can see below in my Field Test.

 Movie mode.
 The Canon 7D's Movie mode supports Auto and Manual exposure and multiple frame rates.
 Maximum resolution is 1,920 x 1,080 pixels at 16:9 aspect ratio, or Full HD.
-Other resolutions include 720p and 640x480 at 30 frames per second.
-How you activate your movies has changed from other recent models, with both Movie and Live View modes linked to a single switch and button combination, placed within easy reach of your thumb, shown at right.

 Movie mode on all digital SLRs is not really ready to replace the family camcorder, however, because lenses don't focus quietly or quickly enough for the average consumer; as a result, we don't recommend you base a purchase decision on this feature alone.
 If you want to know a lot more about this feature, though, see our extensive writeup, complete with test videos, on the Canon 7D Video tab of this Review (or click here).